-We will consider funding for priority projects and activities that will be undertaken between 1st April 2022 - 31st March 2023, which make a difference to people in one of the areas (North, South, East & West Central) by reducing social and/or economic inequality and that are one of the following priorities:
+We will consider funding for priority projects and activities that will be undertaken between 1st April 2023 - 31st March 2024, which make a difference to people in one of the areas (North, South, East & West Central) by

-- 1. arts and cultural activity
+- 1. promoting active lifestyles

-- 2. community development activity
+- 2. arts and cultural activities

-- 3. employment support
+- 3. community development activities

-- 4. legal and/or financial advice (groups must have the Advice Quality Standard or equivalent)
+- 4. reducing poverty activities

-- 5. sporting activity
+- 5. legal and/or financial advice (groups must have the Advice Quality Standard or equivalent)

-- 6. reducing poverty
+- 6. employment support

 - 7. capacity building of the voluntary sector to achieve the above